hhandika/segui/website/docs/cli-usage/filter.md

 You can also write the percentage as `.8`, and it will parse the same way you write it with 0.

 Sometimes, we want to build phylogenetic trees with different data matrix completeness.
 Using `segul`, we can filter with multiple data matrix completeness values in a single command.
-For this task, we use `npercent` option:
+For this task, we use the `npercent` option:

 ```Bash
 segul align filter --dir segul --dir alignments/ --input-format nexus --npercent 0.9 0.8 0.75